tremby/mpn/README.md

 -------------

-Options can be given on the command line (see `mpn.py --help` for details) or in a configuration file.
-Command line options override anything given in a configuration file.
+Options can be given on the command line (see `mpn.py --help` for details) or in a configuration file (or both).
+Command line options override anything given in a configuration file, which obviously in turn overwrite the defaults.

 MPNotifier will load the file `~/.mpnrc` if it exists, which is a YAML file like
 this: